SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 ### Development team considerations
 <a name="DevTeam"> </a>

-For organizations that have more than one application developer or architect, team development for SharePoint Server 2013 should be carefully planned to provide the highest-quality applications as well as support sufficient developer productivity.
+For organizations that have more than one application developer or architect, team development for SharePoint should be carefully planned to provide the highest-quality applications as well as support sufficient developer productivity.
 Because the method for conducting application development has increased in flexibility, teams will need to be clear and confident not only on ALM practices and patterns, but also on how each developer will write code and ensure that quality code becomes part of the application build process.